MTA: Feds must act now on bailout

 “If the federal government does not provide emergency funding immediately, public transit in New York City will not survive,” Tri-State said in an email.
 “Without the MTA, there will be no clear path to a recovery for our nation’s economy — plain and simple.”

-The U.S. House of Representatives in May passed a $3 trillion national bailout plan including mass transit aid.
-The TSTC called in the U.S. Senate to act immediately.
+The Democrat-led U.S. House of Representatives in May passed a $3 trillion national bailout plan including mass transit aid.
+Senate Republicans last month made a $1 trillion counteroffer that did not include things like transit funding and money for states and municipalities.

+The TSTC last week called on the U.S. Senate to act immediately.

-“If they don’t, the agency will go into a death spiral of service cuts and fare hikes,” the statement continued.
-“The financial and economic ramifications for our nation will be nothing less than catastrophic.
+“If they don’t, the [MTA] will go into a death spiral of service cuts and fare hikes,” the statement continued.
+“The financial and economic ramifications for our nation will be nothing less than catastrophic.”

 The Riders Alliance also joined the call for immediate assistance.